-14 Standardly, WLLN is formulated in terms of the probability that the sample mean \bar{x} will diverge from the population mean μ .
-The formulation above adapts the standard formulation for the ensuing discussion of chances and frequencies.
-See Ballentine (2016) for an application of the Law of Large Numbers for propensity chance.
+$^{^{15}}$ Standardly, WLLN is formulated in terms of the probability that the sample mean \bar{x} will diverge from the population mean $\mu.$ The formulation above adapts the standard formulation for the ensuing discussion of chances and frequencies.
+See Ballentine (2016) for an application of the Law of Large

 WLLN, as stated above, is a statement about the objective probabilistic connection between chances and frequencies.
 However, there is a related aspect of WLLN of which I will also make use: WLLN itself functions as a kind of normative constraint on our credences.
-Conditional on an agent's having a particular degree of belief that some event will come about, they ought to expect that the frequency of that event in the relevant reference class is approximately equal to their single-case credence.
+Conditional on an agent's having a particular degree of belief that some event will occur, they ought to expect that the frequency of that event in the relevant reference class is approximately equal to their single-case credence.
 Call this epistemic version of WLLN the Subjective Law of Large Numbers (SLLN):

-SLLN is an immensely plausible candidate for the kind of constraint to which we are committed in virtue of being sane Bayesians: it merely demands of agents that their credence function display the kind of internal coherence that any probability function is expected to display.
-Both WLLN and SLLN play important roles in the vindication of (PP) for propensity accounts that I will offer.
+SLLN merely demands of agents that their credence function display the kind of internal coherence that any probability function is expected to display.
+Both WLLN and SLLN play important roles in the first vindication of (PP) for propensity chances that I will offer.